Kyla-Zeit/intellicase-pro/README.md

 ## Run with Docker

-This repo includes a Dockerfile and Compose setup so someone can clone the repo and run it without manually installing SQLite.
+This repo includes a Dockerfile and Compose setup so the repo can be cloned and run without manually installing SQLite.

 ### Prerequisites